mboodagh/Multif-fidelity_rheology_modeling/README.md

 # Method
 ## Obtaining data
 We use numerical simulations to generate the high-fidelity dataset.
 The Immersed Boundary Method is used to solved the coupled fluid dynamics-solid mehanics equations.
 For single-fidelity NN and GP surrogates, we focus only on the high-fidelity data as the source for training and testing the surrogates.
-As shown in below figure for the single-fidelity NN, we have four inputs and the output is the viscosity
+As shown in below figure for the single-fidelity NN, we have four inputs and the output, which is the viscosity.

 ![DNN](https://user-images.githubusercontent.com/60017299/198901572-f232c2e1-1d34-4b64-b1f3-e0ce09619e7b.jpg)

+As we mentioned, the high-fidelity data points that describe the behavior of a three-dimensional (3D) system with large degrees of freedom are typically expensive.
+The numerical simulation of the suspension of fibers in the current study is no exception as the 3D simulations with a sufficient level of mesh-independency are time-consuming.
+The cornerstone idea behind MFNNs is to include more data and possibly more physics in the form of lower-fidelity data in training the network.
+The challenging part is how to map the data points from lower fidelity models to the ones from higher fidelity models to rectify the response of the low-fidelity model.
+It is possible to have data with multiple levels of fidelity, where all the lower levels must be sequentially tuned to match the highest fidelity.
+In the present work, we focus only on two levels of fidelity.
+One of the most widely used models to relate the lowfidelity predictions $y_LF$ to the high-fidelity predictions $y_HF$ is the linear correlation as follows: